Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 #### Q18.
 When is memory for a variable allocated?

-- [ ] during the assigment of the variable
+- [ ] during the assignment of the variable
 - [ ] during the initialization of the variable
 - [x] during the declaration of the variable
 - [ ] during the definition of the variable